adaltas/node-nikita/packages/log/src/fs.coffee.md

             '''
           'filename':
             type: 'string'
-            # default: 'local.log'
             description: '''
             Name of the log file.
-The default behavior rely on the templated plugin to contextually render the filename.
+It could contain the directory path as well.
+            It defaults to `local.log` locally or `{hostname}.log` on a remote connection.
             '''
           'serializer':
             type: 'object'